csc-training/geocomputing/python/sentinel/README.md

 > **⚠️ Warning**
 > These scripts are outdated since SciHub has been replaced by the Copernice Space Data Ecosystem in 2023.
-Use [sentinelhub](https://sentinelhub-py.readthedocs.io/en/latest/index.html) instead.
+Check [CSC Earth Observation guide](https://docs.csc.fi/support/tutorials/gis/eo_guide/) for alternative ways of downloading Sentinel data from the CDSE.